Henry H. Oh

 In addition to representing clients in high-stake-complex construction development and defect matters, Mr. Oh has represented clients in litigation and arbitration involving contract disputes, partnership disputes, business torts, successor liability, fraudulent transfers, foreclosures, lease disputes, real property restrictions, covenants, and easements, civil rights, copyrights, mechanic’s lien disputes, class actions, and bankruptcy adversary proceedings.

 A significant part of Mr. Oh’s practice includes handling of appellate matters.
+In 2021, Mr. Oh successfully briefed and argued in the Supreme Court of the State of Utah on an “issue of first impression” to affirm a decision of the lower court awarding attorneys’ fees to the client based on the doctrine of judicial admissions.
 In 2012, Mr. Oh successfully briefed and argued in the Supreme Court of the State of Washington to overturn an opinion of the Court of Appeals of the State of Washington reverting the land use designation of the client’s property from “urban” to “agricultural.”

 Rising Star in 2006